-This risk is complicated by the fact that if you encounter a financial emergency, such as a job loss, an unexpected visit to the ER, or any other financial loss, you may have to use up some of the money that you borrowed.
+This risk is complicated because if you encounter a financial emergency, such as a job loss, an unexpected visit to the ER, or any other financial loss, you may have to use up some of the money you borrowed.

-If you use up the money you borrowed in order to cover your emergency, then it may be more difficult to pay the loan back.
+If you use up the money you borrowed to cover your emergency, it may be more difficult to pay the loan back.
 This puts you in a worse situation than you were originally.

-Given the above reasons, it is generally a bad idea to ever take out a loan to raise your credit score.
-With that in mind, there are other ways to raise your credit score which doesn’t involve taking out a loan.
+Given the above reasons, it is generally not wise to ever take out a loan to improve your credit score.
+With that in mind, there are other ways to raise your credit score, which doesn’t involve taking out a loan.

 These other ways take time, but that’s okay because these scores take time to increase regardless of what method you use!

-Here are three ways to raise your credit score over 18-24 months.
+Here are three ways to improve your credit score that will start within 30 days and continue over 18-24 months.